 There is something for everyone.
 From easy one-hour walks, to moderate hikes to challenging tramping tracks, the region around Christchurch has it all.

 Bridle Path gondola view

 The historic first connection between Lyttelton Harbour to Mt Herbert and over Christchurch.
 This 3 km trek will take about 1.5- 2 hours and reward you with stunning summit views over Christchurch and Lyttelton.
 Encounter informative historic signposts, as well as the Pioneer Women’s Memorial, as you make your way up the steep path.

 This hike follows the coastline from Taylor's Mistake Beach.
 It is a well surfaced track that takes about 3 hours for the round trip of 7km.
 Enjoy views of Lyttelton Harbour, the north face of Banks Peninsula and as an add-on, discover the World War ll military installation on Godley Head.

 And many more…

-If you want to check out another of the numerous hikes in the area, and trust us - there are a lot, visit the website of the Christchurch City Council or Christchurch & Canterbury Tourism.
+If you want to check out another of the numerous hikes in the area, and trust us - there are a lot, visit our blog Day Walks Around Christchurch, Christchurch City Council or Christchurch NZ.